 Literature Review

-The literature review section is your chance to state the key established research trends, hypotheses, and theories on the subject.
+The literature review section is your opportunity to present the key established research trends, hypotheses, and theories related to the subject.
 Demonstrate to the reader that your research is a unique contribution to your field because it explores the topic from a new angle.

-- The gaps identified in the previous research studies on the topic which your own research aims to fill.
+- The gaps identified in the previous research studies on the topic that your own research aims to fill.
 State the limitations of previous studies, whether lacking sufficient evidence, invalid, or too broad.

-- The key established research trends, theories, and hypotheses as reported by other researchers.
+- The key established research trends, theories, and hypotheses are reported by other researchers.

 - Any specific arguments and/or methodologies that previous scholars used when investigating your topic.